opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-next/README.md

 ### Done!

-You have set up localised routing!
+You have set up localized routing!
 Try visiting `/de` or whatever language you have configured.

 Use messages by importing them from `@/paraglide/messages.js`.
-By convention we do a wildcard import as `m`.
+By convention, we do a wildcard import as `m`.

 ```tsx
 import * as m from "@/paraglide/messages.js"